nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a lesson : `deletelesson`

-Deletes the specified lesson from the lesson list.
+Deletes a lesson from the lesson list.

 Format: `deletelesson INDEX`